achen12/TwitterScrapping/README.md

 The scalability of this set of tool into the true Twitter Stream is still in question.
 Parallelizing multiple SAR sets are recommended.

 More features at plan:
- * Record Trending hash list in parallel stream
  * Implement RushedReplayer to replay at maximum speed.
 This is mainly to test computational performance at scale rather than accurarcy performance.
- * TaskManagers listens into Kakfa which manages the replayer associated with the topic.
+Essentially rate controllable replayer.
+This would be useful to test the computational performance of the analysis operations.